Cabo Delgado Province

 Cabo Delgado is the northernmost province of Mozambique.
 It has an area of 82,625 km2 and a population of 2,320,261 (2017).
-As well as bordering Mtwara Region in the neighboring country of Tanzania, it borders the provinces of Nampula and Niassa.
+It borders the Mtwara Region in the neighbouring country of Tanzania, and the provinces of Nampula and Niassa.

+The Province is rich in natural resources; such as natural gas, graphite, rare-earth elements, and vanadium.

 The region is an ethnic stronghold of the Makonde tribe, with the Makua and Mwani as leading ethnic minorities.